James LaBrie

-Kevin James LaBrie (born May 5, 1963) is a Canadian singer, best known as the lead singer of American progressive metal band Dream Theater, which he has been fronting since 1991.
+Kevin James LaBrie (born May 5, 1963) is a Canadian singer, best known as the lead singer of the American progressive metal band Dream Theater, which he has been fronting since 1991.

 Early life

-Kevin James LaBrie was born in Penetanguishene, Ontario, Canada and started playing drums at age five.
+Kevin James LaBrie was born in Penetanguishene, Ontario, Canada as the youngest of four kids.
+He started both singing and playing the drums at age five.
+In elementary school, he had a music teacher that took to him really well and nurtured him and got him into singing contests.
+In addition to music, LaBrie also grew up an enthusiastic hockey fan, playing whenever possible and watching Hockey Night in Canada every Saturday night with his family.
+Because there wasn't a lot to do around his hometown growing up, he spent a lot of time getting together with friends sitting around listening to music.
 By his mid-teens, he was a member of several bands as a front man that attempted singing and/or drumming.
-He stopped playing drums at age 17 and in 1981, at age 18, he moved to Toronto.
+He stopped playing drums at age 17, thinking there were too many great drummers better than him, and decided to hone in on singing as his pursuit.
+He moved to Toronto, Ontario in 1981 at age 18.

 Career

 Coney Hatch

-LaBrie joined Coney Hatch in 1986 when they were attempting a new lineup.
+LaBrie joined Coney Hatch in 1986 when they were attempting a new line-up.
 The band recorded a number of demonstration tapes in their rehearsal studio and performed live in Ontario clubs for several months.
-When their record company (Anthem) expressed their disapproval of the lineup, the band replaced LaBrie with Phil Naro in one last ditched attempt at forging ahead without Carl Dixon.
-That lineup was to be short lived as well.
+When their record company (Anthem) expressed their disapproval of the line-up, the band replaced LaBrie with Phil Naro in one last ditched attempt at forging ahead without Carl Dixon.
+That line-up was to be short lived as well.